 Figure 1 presents a minimal system containing one single initiator, and one single target.
-In the proposed example, the my_initiator module behavior is modeled by the SC_THREAD execLoop(), that contains an infinite loop.
-The member variable m_time (H on the figure) represents the PDES process local time.
-The call-back function rspReceived() is executed when a VCI response packet is received by the initiator module.
+In the proposed example, the initiator module doesn't contains any parallelism, and can be modeled by a single SC_THREAD, describing a single PDES process.
+The activity of the my_initiator module is described by the SC_THREAD execLoop(), that contain an infinite loop.
+The variable m_time represents the PDES process local time.

 Contrary to the initiator, the target module has a purely reactive behaviour.
-There is no need to use a SC_THREAD: The target behaviour is entirely described by the call-back function cmdReceived(), that is executed when a VCI command packet is received by the target module.
+There is no need to use a SC_THREAD to describe the target behaviour : A simple method is enough.

-The VCI communication channel is a point-to-point bi-directionnal channel, encapsulating two separated uni-directionnal channels: one to transmit the VCI command packet, one to transmit the VCI response packet.
+The VCI communication channel is a point-to-point bi-directionnal channel, encapsulating two separated uni-directionnal channels : one to transmit the VCI command packet, one to transmit the VCI response packet.